Aj-0ly/Me-game/README.md

 # DTF // TEXT AUTOBATTLER — WEB (cross-device)

-A **roguelite text-RPG autobattler** you can play **in any browser** — your Samsung S25 Ultra (phone) and your Windows laptop both work, no install.
+A **roguelite text-RPG autobattler** you can play **in any browser** — your phone and your Windows laptop both work, no install.
 Retro green-on-black terminal look, animated combat, persistent SHOP.

 > The original Python/Tk desktop version lives one folder up (`../main.py`).